rajugorai810/Cleaning-web/README.txt

     (12) Disable Booked Slot for other user :
         Implement to diable the already booked time slot.
         For that ,inside UseEffect , setDate empty and setslectedTime empty.

+    (13) User Booking page
+        Add tabs from shadcn inside mybooking -> page.jsx Two tabs - Booking and Completed
+        For each tab , we require api endpoints.